-When you think about ISFJs, what are the first characteristics that come to mind?
+When you think about an ISFJ, what are the first characteristics that come to mind?
 Do you think ISFJs are obsessed with neatness?
 Overly emotional?
 Perfectionists?
-That’s what I used to think until I lived with an ISFJ for 2 years.
-Here is what I was surprised to find out:
+That’s what I used to think until I lived with an ISFJ for two years.
+Here is what I was surprised to find out.

 1. ISFJs are not obsessed with cleaning.

 It’s true that many ISFJs do commit to living in a clean environment.
 But you should have seen the suffering in my ISFJ roommate’s eyes when we were about to clean our tiny apartment.
 It’s not that Alice, my roommate, had any problems dusting the shelves or washing the floors—no, not at all.
 But the very process was overwhelming for her.
 Alice didn’t know where to start and thus, could not make herself start.
 Too many things were lying around.
 She would focus on her notes, her books, her clothes scattered in a funny pattern, and do anything that would keep the mop out of her hands.

 (What’s your personality type?
 We recommend this free personality test.)